typelevel/cats/docs/src/main/tut/xor.md

 More often than not we want to just bias towards one side and call it a day - by convention, the right side is most often chosen.
-This is the primary difference between `Xor` and `Either` - it is right-biased by default. `Xor` also has some more convenient methods on it, but the most crucial one is the right-biased being built-in.
+This is the primary difference between `Xor` and `Either` - `Xor` is right-biased. `Xor` also has some more convenient methods on it, but the most crucial one is the right-biased being built-in.

 ```tut